 Password Generator: An application used to randomly create a password.
 Password generators are not truly random but are very close; consider using one.

-Public Domain: Information accessible to anyone.
+Public Domain: Information accessible from/to anyone.

 Sensitive Information: Data that is controlled.
 Examples: Medical records, financial information, or proprietary information.